 How to reduce your carbon footprint?

-What is carbon footprint?
+What is a carbon footprint?

-Calculated in tonnes of CO2 equivalent (tCO2e), the carbon footprint takes into account the various sources of pollution such as transport, energy production, the creation of goods, or even agriculture, and through it food.
+Calculated in tonnes of CO2 equivalent (tCO2e), the carbon footprint takes into account the various sources of pollution such as transport, energy production, the creation of goods, or agriculture, and through it food.

 How to calculate your personal carbon footprint?

-These propose to establish an average based on the calculation of the energy consumption of our homes, on the emissions of our food alternatives, on those of the production of our goods and services, as well as on those of our modes of transport for our daily journeys and our long journeys.
+They propose to establish an average based on the calculation of the energy consumption of our homes, on the emissions of our food alternatives, on those of the production of our goods and services, as well as on those of our modes of transport for our daily journeys and our long journeys.

-These calculators are based on detailed questionnaires, which then allow the results obtained to be compared to measured national or global averages, in order to better situate one's carbon footprint, and determine what specific actions can be taken to reduce one's environmental impact.
+These calculators are based on detailed questionnaires, which then allow the results obtained to be compared with measured national or global averages, in order to better situate one's carbon footprint, and determine what specific actions can be taken to reduce one's environmental impact.

 What is the average carbon footprint of a French person?